-When you earn your Master of Science in Nursing from Utica College, you gain access to new opportunities that expand your career, give you more autonomy, and advance your salary potential.
+When you earn your post-Master's Nursing Leadership Certificate from Utica College, you gain access to new opportunities that expand your career, give you more autonomy, and advance your salary potential.

 Advanced Studies in Nursing Leadership: Career Outlook